UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 #> SUB137224 1490.662  415.4843  438.7275 116.07239  732.3497
 ```

-As we have FACS mesured proprtions we can import them.
+As we have FACS measured proportions we can import them.